← Back to Blog

 What matters: Action Mass CB technology puts weight in the back and the bottom of the clubhead.
 Translation: high launch, low spin, forgiveness on mis-hits.
 Exactly what high handicappers need.

-The real story: Cleveland is owned by the same parent company as Cobra, and they share technology.
-The difference is branding and price.
-The Launcher XL is essentially a Cobra Aerojet with a different paint job and a $100 discount.
+The real story: Cleveland is owned by the same parent company as Cobra, and they share some design DNA.
+The difference is branding, finish, and price.
+The Launcher XL gives you the forgiving-launch profile most weekend golfers need without making you pay flagship-driver tax.

 Loft recommendation: 10.5° or 12°